Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Proof of Theorem

 In the case (iii), we have from Theorem \ref{thm:8.1} that the limit of $Z(\sigma)$ as $\sigma \to -1/b+0$ exists.
-Applying Lemma \ref{lem:4.6} to $\tilde{Z}_{f}(\varphi)(\sigma)$ and the orthant decomposition \eqref{eqn:8.11} gives the assertion, which completes the proof of the theorem.
+Applying Lemma \ref{lem:4.6} to $\tilde{Z}_{f}(\varphi)(\sigma)$ and the orthant decomposition \eqref{eqn:8.11} give the assertion, which completes the proof of the theorem.

-{\it Acknowledgments.} \quad The author greatly thanks Joe Kamimoto for his many valuable comments.
-This work was partially supported by JSPS KAKENHI Grant Numbers JP19K14563.
+{\it Acknowledgments.}\quad The author would like to express his sincere gratitude to Joe Kamimoto and Atsushi Yamamori for many valuable discussions and comments, and to the referee for his/her careful reading of the manuscript and giving the author many valuable comments.